 Qigong plays a major component of a self-help regime for treatment, prevention and longevity

-TCM treatment starts with the analysis of the entire body system, then focuses on the correction of pathological changes by adjusting the functions of the organs, meridians and the bodies energy systems.
+TCM treatment starts with the analysis of the entire body system, then focuses on correcting and adjusting the functions of the organs, meridians and the bodies energy systems.
 Clinical strategies are based upon the diagnosis of patterns of signs and symptoms that reflect an imbalance.
 With observation, thorough consultation, tongue and pulse diagnosis, TCM observes the body as a whole to develop a treatment protocol with prevention of disease incorporated as an integral component.
 Chinese medicine recognises that health is more than just the absence of disease and it has a unique capacity to re-establish, maintain and enhance our capacity for well being and happiness.

 According to TCM theory, energy and blood circulate in the body through a network of channels; it is the energy flowing in these channels that acts as the primary influence in acupuncture treatment.
 If the flow of energy in the channels becomes blocked or deficient, then the body fails to maintain harmony and balance and disease or illness follows.
 The acupuncturist aims to restore the harmonious flow of energy and blood by stimulating the acupuncture points.
 Over 600 acupuncture points are located on the surface of the body, in the 14 main channels that flow both externally and internally interconnecting all the organs and tissues.